kernastra/tpdbsync/README.md

 ## 🎯 Features

 - **Automatic Poster Sync**: Syncs `.jpg`, `.jpeg`, and `.png` poster files
+- **Posters Placed in Existing Folders**: Posters are now placed directly in the existing movie or TV show folder on the remote server (e.g., `/movies/Movie Name (Year)/poster.jpg`), not in a separate poster-only directory.
+This ensures maximum compatibility with Jellyfin and other media managers.
 - **Multiple Libraries**: Supports movies, TV shows, and collections
 - **TV Season Posters**: 🆕 Automatically syncs both series and individual season posters
 - **Real-time Monitoring**: Watches for file changes and syncs automatically